-Pakistan train collision kills at least 16
+Pakistan express train collision kills at least 20

-MOSCOW Russia and the Syrian army on Wednesday told anti-government rebels in Aleppo to leave by Friday evening, signaling an extended moratorium on air strikes in the city.

-ISLAMABAD Two trains collided in the Pakistani port city of Karachi on Thursday, killing at least 16 people, police said, in the country's second major rail collision in less than two months.
+ISLAMABAD (Reuters) - A long-distance train collided into stationary coaches in the Pakistani port city of Karachi on Thursday, killing at least 20 people, hospital officials said, in the country's second major rail collision in less than two months.

 Television footage showed mangled and overturned carriages, and media reported rescuers were working to free people trapped in the wreckage.

-Train traffic between Karachi, Pakistan's biggest city, and the rest of the country was suspended after the collision near the city's Landi Railway Station, television news channels reported.
+Train traffic between Karachi, Pakistan's biggest city, and the rest of the country was suspended after the collision near the city's Landhi station, television news channels reported.

-"Death toll is 16 until now," Javen Akbar Riaz, a senior police officer in Karachi, told Reuters by phone.

-At least 40 injured were brought to Karachi's Jinnah Hospital, said Dr. Seemin Jamali, Head of the Emergency Department.
+Sixty-five people were injured in the collision, said Seemin Jamali, head of the emergency department at Karachi's main Jinnah hospital.

-The collision occurred between the Zakaria Express and Fareed Express trains, media reported.
+The collision occurred between the moving Zakaria Express and the stationary Fareed Express, the railways ministry said.

+Minister Khwaja Saad Rafique pointed at negligence as a possible cause, with a stop signal being ignored.
+The whereabouts of the driver and assistant driver of the Zakaria Express were unknown, he said.

 In September, at least four people were killed and 93 injured when an express train collided with a freight train near the city of Multan in Punjab province.